One of the many wonderful aspects of life in Barcelona is the public transport network.

 In a previous post I explained why you should consider buying a T-10 ticket when visiting Barcelona.
 I also told you where you can buy a T-10.

-However, partly as a resuIt of a friend’s mishaps during a recent visit to Barcelona, I’ve since realised that I overlooked to tell HOW to use the T-10.
+However, partly as a resuIt of a friend’s mishaps during a recent visit to Barcelona, I’ve since realised that I overlooked to tell you HOW to use the T-10.

 I use a T-10 at least twice, sometimes five or six times every day during the working week.
 It really is quite simple, however, I can understand how visitors from an area without an integrated transport system could feel a little daunted by the process.